Chart Color Schemes

 Age

-Moorak has a median age of 42, which is younger than the Rest of SA figure of 47 but higher than the national norm of 38.
-The 35-44 age group makes up 21.1% of Moorak's population, compared to Rest of SA, while the 75-84 cohort is less prevalent at 4.9%.
-This concentration in the 35-44 age group is significantly higher than the national figure of 14.2%.
-According to post-2021 Census data, the 75 to 84 age group has grown from 3.6% to 4.9%, and the 55 to 64 cohort has increased from 12.7% to 13.9%.
-Conversely, the 35 to 44 cohort has declined from 22.1% to 21.1%.
-By 2041, Moorak is expected to see notable shifts in its age composition.
-The 75 to 84 group is projected to grow by 31%, reaching 98 from 74, with those aged 65 and above comprising 80% of the projected growth.
-Conversely, population declines are projected for the 0 to 4 and 5 to 14 age cohorts.
+Moorak has a median age of 42, which is younger than the Rest of SA figure of 47 and higher than the national norm of 38.
+The 35-44 age group makes up 21.1% of Moorak's population, compared to the Rest of SA, while the 75-84 cohort comprises 4.9%.
+This 35-44 concentration is significantly higher than the national figure of 14.2%.
+Post-2021 Census data shows that the 75 to 84 age group grew from 3.6% to 4.9%, and the 55 to 64 cohort increased from 12.7% to 13.9%.
+Conversely, the 35 to 44 cohort declined from 22.1% to 21.1%.
+By 2041, Moorak is expected to see significant shifts in its age composition.
+The 75 to 84 group is projected to grow by 31%, reaching 98 people from the current 74.
+Those aged 65 and above are expected to comprise 80% of this growth.
+Conversely, population declines are projected for the 0 to 4 and 5 to 14 age groups.